 As part of the program, students must complete a "Practicum" (internship) lasting a minimum of 4 months, which results in the submission of a thesis and an oral defence before a jury.
-This practicum is supervised by an advisor within the host institution (the " professional advisor ") and an " academic advisor " (appointed by the track coordinator) who monitors the progress of the thesis and provides methodological advice.
+This practicum is supervised by an advisor within the host institution (the " professional advisor ") and an advisor from the programme faculty (" academic advisor ").